-Prerequisite: BIOL 106.
+Prerequisite: BIOL 106 with a "C" or better.

 BIOL 108 Essentials of Human Anatomy and Physiology

 The purpose of this course is to provide students with a comprehensive one semester course on the structure and function of the human body.
 Basic anatomy and physiology of all major organ systems will be covered in lecture and laboratory settings.
 Lab includes dissection demonstrations by course instructor.